- to support, and showcase the lawyers who are bringing evolutionary, conscious innovations to law;

 I love group gatherings with kindred spirits.
 Informal gatherings offer a chance for people to see that they are not alone.
 These can be in a private home, the meeting room of a cafe, or occasionally in a park on a nice day.

 Sometimes the invitation is to come and listen to me, to learn.
 I will talk a little bit, but generally just enough to set the tone and to give permission to bring one’s whole self to the room.
 I will tell some stories that will open the field of safe conversation, then I generally hold the space for everyone else to talk, to share ideas they haven’t said aloud in a group of lawyers before.
 Sometimes I have some specific questions to encourage discussion.
 Often I hold a circle, so everyone has a chance to be heard.
+I am also a facilitator for the Legal Changemakers’ Cafés.

 I hold guest lectures at law schools and universities.
 I visit classrooms or hold lunch meetings.
 We often invite local lawyers who will support the idea that we’re not so weird (or if we are, it is okay to be).
 Business schools are also very interested in what I have to say about where consciousness in law and business intersect.
 My work provides an excellent case study for Organizational Development or Social Change students, since I’ve used OD tools to work on the legal profession.